Zweih/qp/README.md

   qp where no:required-by and reason=dependency
   ```

-* `superorphan` - matches "super" orphaned packages (dependencies no longer required by anything AND optional for nothing)
+* `superorphan` - Matches "super" orphaned packages (dependencies no longer required by anything AND optional for nothing)
   ```
   qp w superorphan
   ```